 In addition to completing the standard application for admission to the university, applicants to the master's degree program in composition are required to submit a portfolio of scores and recordings that best demonstrate their ability as a composer.
 They must also include a short essay in which they discuss their career goals as a composer and why they are interested in pursuing a master's degree in composition.

 Graduate Degree Interview Requirements

-If you'd like more information about the music composition program, reach out to Professor Rob McClure, area chair.
+If you'd like more information about the music composition program, reach out to Dr. Rob McClure, area chair.